SmashKs/StationMusicFM/README.md

 Explore Function - All tracks, artists, photos data comes from [last.fm](https://www.last.fm/) .
 It lets me be able to get so much information of them.

+# TODO

+- [ ] Playing View function for showing current playing music.
+- [ ] Notification of playing a music.

 # Licence